 The following are the general symptoms that indicate the development of the condition –

-- Depletion of red blood cells
+- Unusual tiredness or fatigue from low red blood cells

 - Swollen lymph nodes